 Your L-carnitine levels are influenced by how much you’re eating and how much your body is producing.

-Summary: Specific populations may benefit from taking L-carnitine supplements.
-This includes the elderly and people who rarely or never eat meat and fish.
+Specific populations may benefit from L-carnitine supplements.
+This includes older adults and people who rarely or never eat meat.

-- Acetyl-L-Carnitine: This form is best for brain health and function.
-Doses vary from 600–2,500 mg per day.
+- Acetyl-L-carnitine: This form is best for brain health and function.
+Doses vary from 500–3,000 mg per day.

-- Propionyl-L-Carnitine: This form is best for improving blood flow in those with high blood pressure or related health conditions.
-Doses vary from 400–1,000 mg per day.
+- Propionyl-L-carnitine: This form may help improve blood flow in those with high blood pressure or related health conditions.
+One study used a dose of 2 g per day.

-Out of all the different forms, acetyl-L-carnitine and L-carnitine are the most popular and seem to be most effective.
+Of the different forms, acetyl-L-carnitine and L-carnitine are the most popular and seem to be the most effective.